-A statute of limitations is a law that limits the time period in which a case can be filed.
-The actual length of the statute of limitations varies by the type of case and the jurisdiction.
-There is no "standard" statute of limitations, although periods of two to six years are the most common.
-(Check the personal injury statute of limitations in your state.)
+A statute of limitations is a law that sets a time limit on the right to file a civil lawsuit.
+The length of the statute of limitations period varies by the type of case and the jurisdiction.
+There is no "standard" statute of limitations deadline, although periods of two to three years are the most common when you're filing a lawsuit after a car accident.

-The most common factual defenses to a car accident injury claim involve fault – unless the accident occurred in a no-fault state.
-The defense will often seek to limit their liability to pay by showing that the plaintiff was responsible for causing the accident – either completely or in part.
-Depending on the state in which the accident occurred, there are varying rules on compensating plaintiffs who are, at least in part, responsible for causing the accident.
-States typically follow one of two rules: Contributory negligence or comparative negligence.
+The most common factual defenses to a car accident injury claim involve fault (unless the accident occurred in a no-fault state).
+The person being accused of causing the car accident will often seek to limit their liability for damages by showing that the claimant was actually at fault for the crash, either in whole or in part.
+States typically follow some version of one of two personal injury law rules when it comes to shared fault for an accident: contributory negligence or comparative negligence.

-Comparative negligence is a factual defense to a personal injury case.
-In states that have adopted comparative negligence as a valid defense, each party involved in an incident -- whether a party to the lawsuit or not -- is assigned a percentage of fault based upon the facts of the case.
-Once the percentage of fault is assigned, local law will usually dictate what percentage of any verdict may be recovered, and from whom.
+Comparative negligence is a factual defense to liability in a personal injury case.
+In states that have adopted some version of a comparative negligence rule, each party involved in an accident is assigned a percentage of fault based upon the facts of the case.

 Contributory negligence can be a crippling factual defense to a personal injury case.
-In the handful of states that follow this rule, any party that contributed in any fashion to the incident causing injury is barred from getting compensation from other parties.
+In the handful of states that follow this rule, any party that contributed in any fashion to the incident that caused the injury is barred from getting compensation from other parties.

-Finally, in most jurisdictions, an injured party has a duty to mitigate their damages.
-In plain English, if you are injured in a car accident you have a duty not to make your injury worse.
-If you do, the amount of your recovery could be reduced.
+Finally, in most jurisdictions, an injured party has a duty to mitigate his or her damages.
+In plain English, if you are injured in a car accident, you have a legal duty not to make your injuries worse.
+If you do, the amount of compensation you might receive could be reduced.